Make them cling – tales of successful customer retention

 Illustration of a customer effort score

 The goal here is to make interacting with your business easy, fast and effortless.
 If it requires multiple touchpoints to resolve an issue, or the request isn’t solved in a timely fashion, you will score poorly.
-You can also expand CES surveys to other parts of the business such as the product or shopping cart experience.
+To improve the score, analyze your agents’ efforts not only by reviewing their conversations but also by using AI to measure factors like customer sentiment and the talk-listen ratio.

 Net Promoter Score (NPS) measures on a scale of 0-10 how much you would recommend the service or product to your friends and family.
 Where the low end means it is very unlikely and the 10 out of 10 means you would absolutely recommend.